A Roadmap for Launching a New Product with Email

 As you prime your audience to develop a thirst for your new product, here are four things to keep in mind pre-launch:

-1. Plan a promotion cadence.
+1. Plan an email promotion cadence.

 How often do you plan on emailing your subscribers and what will that content entail?
 Now’s the time to develop a strategy and add the necessary emails to your editorial calendar.